saintmalik/blog.saintmalik.me/blog/2024-05-08-mongo-passwordless.md

   <img src={`${useDocusaurusContext().siteConfig.customFields.imgurl}/bgimg/mongodbiam.png`} alt="passwordless mongodb add iam role"/>
 </picture>

-Once this is done, it's setup your app to connect to the MongoDB cluster using passwordless authentication.
+Once this is done, it's set up your app to connect to the MongoDB cluster using passwordless authentication.

-## Step 3: Setting up MongoDB connection using passowrdless authentication in your app
+## Step 3: Setting up MongoDB connection using passwordless authentication in your app

 ### Golang App

-To establish connection to your MongoDB cluster using passwordless authentication, you need to set and add the servive account that you created earlier to your golang deployment yaml file in the EKS
+To establish the connection to your MongoDB cluster using passwordless authentication, you need to set and add the service account that you created earlier to your golang deployment yaml file in the EKS

 ```yaml title="go-eks-deployment.yaml"
 apiVersion: apps/v1